vcwebio/conteco.controlplane.base/docs/CONTROLPLANE-API-REPO.md

 __`config`__
 Sets the remote origin of the repository and sets the credentials to be stored.

+__`console`__
+Extracts the repository from the cached repository image on top of the existing repository.

 __`info`__
 Returns a summary of the repository contents.